 Most common symptoms

 While symptoms depend on the form of colitis, you will likely have belly pain, loose stool, and many bowel movements.
-Bloating is also common.
+Bloating and excess gas are also common.
+If it's lasted for a while, you may also have weight loss and chronic fatigue.

 You may notice blood in your stool.
-You may also have a fever.
+You may also have a fever, acute fatigue, and loss of appetite.
 It is important to keep track of your symptoms and the order in which they occur.
 For instance, severe, sudden abdominal pain followed by bloody loose stools is common with ischemic colitis.

 Main symptoms